russmckendrick/records/content/albums/the-best-years-of-our-lives-18332692/index.md

     - "https://i.discogs.com/U2dKKf9FTuyGBdvDJOJ7vJOavShlGpn1RXpoVDtmvTc/rs:fit/g:sm/q:90/h:600/w:590/czM6Ly9kaXNjb2dz/LWRhdGFiYXNlLWlt/YWdlcy9SLTE4MzMy/NjkyLTE2MTg2NDM5/NjYtMTQyOS5qcGVn.jpeg"
     - "https://i.discogs.com/BH1NtUzOkDBari_-Te8Zw9PRo_qcxhfZKF-rLoQ8K3Q/rs:fit/g:sm/q:90/h:600/w:600/czM6Ly9kaXNjb2dz/LWRhdGFiYXNlLWlt/YWdlcy9SLTE4MzMy/NjkyLTE2MTg2NDM5/NzEtNzk1Mi5qcGVn.jpeg"
 genres: ["Rock", "Pop"]
-styles: ["Classic Rock"]
+styles: ["Pop Rock"]
 ---

-The Best Years of Our Lives is the third studio album by Steve Harley & Cockney Rebel, which was released by EMI in 1975.
+The Best Years of Our Lives is the third studio album by Steve Harley & Cockney Rebel, released by EMI on 7 March 1975.
 It was the first album to feature Harley's name ahead of the band's (the band was previously known as Cockney Rebel).
 The album was produced by Harley and Alan Parsons, and contains the band's only UK number one, the million-selling "Make Me Smile (Come Up and See Me)".